 “There’s a guy that has never heard of me before,” SAINt JHN then told me.
 “No matter how good of a year I feel like I was having, I haven’t done enough.”

 SAINt JHN clearly has superstar aspirations.
 And there’s still plenty of work to be done.
 In March, SAINt JHN released the debaucherous Collection 1, a moody album centered around sex, drugs, money, and entertainment.
 These certainly aren’t new topics in hip-hop, and SAINt JHN’s vocal range is very much indebted to Kid Cudi.
-Add that to the fact that the production, while good, wasn’t reinventing the wheel (insert Meteroboomin type beat.)
+Add that to the fact that the production, while fine, wasn’t reinventing the wheel (insert Meteroboomin type beat.)
 But the album is good.
 Very good, in fact.
 And this is because SAINt JHN is an exceptional songwriter; he’s a switch hitter — transitioning between rapping and singing effortlessly — with the ablity to paint vivid pictures and mold seductive melodies.

 SAINt JHN has been crafting these songwriting skills for years.
 After dropping a series of projects under his government name, Carlos St. John, in 2010 and ’11, he went to the background.
 He became a songwriter, crafting gems for the likes of Usher, Jidenna, and dvsn.